 Process for submitting an ILL request

 - The lending library determines the conditions of their approval of the ILL request and may deny the request for any reason.
 The lending library sets the due date for their item and the ILL Librarian is unable to alter it.
-ILL items are not renewable.
+ILL items are not generally renewable.

 - Patrons and library staff must abide by all copyright laws as they relate to ILL requests.